-- Is gender-neutral language used in the book e.g. police officers instead of policemen? - Do you have an equal number of books that show males and females as main characters? - Do the roles of main characters conform to or challenge traditional stereotypes? - Are there any negative biases within the book?
+- Is gender-neutral language used in the book e.g. police officers instead of policemen? - Do you have an equal number of books that show males and females as main characters? - Do the roles of main characters challenge traditional stereotypes? - Are there any negative biases within the book?